KediDili/VanillaPlusProfessions/features.md

 Following is the changes VPP adds for skills:
 - Changes the skill leveling limit to be 20 instead of 10
 - Adds an overlay in skills page to display your progress
-- Locks Mastery Cave to be behind leveling up all skills to level 20.
+- Locks Mastery Cave to be behind leveling up all skills to level 15 or 20.
 (Can be changed via config.json or GMCM menu)
 - Adds craftables between levels 11-14 and 16-19 (Vanilla skills only, to be documented)

 ## New Skill Levels